 Every St. Albans Family is required to fulfill an obligation of 35 Parent Participation Points per school year.
-Only the parents of the student may earn points through participation in school activities, classroom help, attending fieldtrips, Parent Workday hours, etc. The only exception is the SCRIP Program; extended family members and friends may purchase SCRIP with credit going to the St. Albans family.
+Only the parents of the student may earn points through participation in school activities, classroom help, attending fieldtrips, Parent Workday hours, etc. The only exception is the RAISE RIGHT/ SCRIP Program; extended family members and friends may purchase SCRIP with credit going to the St. Albans family.
 This is separate and in addition to the Class Credit Assignment per enrolled child.
 Points are not transferable from family to family, and they cannot be carried over from year to year.
-Unearned points will be billed at \$25.00 per point in the May bill.
-Unfulfilled class credit assignments will be billed at \$150.00.
+Unearned points will be billed at \$100.00 per point in the May bill.
+Unfulfilled class credit assignments will be billed at \$250.00.

 POINTS SECTION A- Fundraising

-SCRIP PURCHASES
+SCRIP/RAISE RIGHT PURCHASES

-1 point per \$200 of SCRIP
+point per \$200 of SCRIP/RAISE RIGHT

-PLEASURES OF THE PALATE

-1 point for each ticket

-MAGAZINE DRIVE
+FALL FUNDRAISING DRIVE

-1 point for every \$25.00 magazine sales
+point for every \$25.00 in sales

 SECTION B- Volunteer and Service

-SCRIP COMMITTEE

-35 SCRIP Committee Chairperson

-PLEASURES OF THE PALATE
+SAPA ONLINE AUCTION

+- 35 Event Coordinator

-Event Chairperson or Co-Chairperson
+- 35 Live Auction Chairperson or Co-Chairpersons (3)

-Auction Chairperson or Co-Chairpersons (3)
+- 35 Silent Auction Chairperson or Co-Chairpersons (3)

-Reception Chairperson

-Class Projects Chairperson (10 each for 2)

-Individual Classroom Project Coordinator (10 each for 2)
+- 15 Class Basket Coordinator (10 each for 2)

-- 20 Drawing Chairperson
+- 35 Drawing Chairperson

 - 20 Table Sponsorship Chairperson

 - 20 Business Solicitations Chairperson

-- 15 Set-Up and Day-of-Event Chairperson

-- 25 Decorations Chairperson
+- 35 Decorations Chairperson

-- Take Down and Clean-Up Chairperson (10 each for 2)
+- 25 Take Down and Clean-Up Chairperson (20 each for 2) - 35 Accounting Co-Chairpersons - 25 Reservations and Registration Chairperson (welcome bags, reservations) - 25 Thank You Notes Chairperson

-- 15 Program Coordinator

-- 15 Signage Chairperson

-- 25 Accounting Co-Chairpersons

-- 25 Reservations Chairperson

-- 15 Invitations & Stationery Chairperson

-- 25 Thank You Notes Chairperson

-- 10 Video Chairperson